piis3/sonos-buttons/README.md

 You can change this around in the code, but for the ULP bit to work the GPIO pins for the buttons (not LEDS) MUST be available from the RTC controller.
 See section 4.11, RTC_MUX Pin List, on page 57 of the [ESP 32 Technical Reference Manual](https://www.espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf).

-The LED side of things is wired up to GPIO pins 17, 4, 0, and 2 in the same order with the buttons listed above.
+The LED side of things is wired up to GPIO pins 25, 4, 5, and 18 in the same order with the buttons listed above.
 These are wired to the LED GND terminals on the breakout baord.
-GPIO 16 is used to power these in the `ledLoop()` function and is wired to the
+GPIO 32 is used to power these in the `ledLoop()` function and is wired to the
 Blue LED terminal on the breakout board.
+The LED pins were chosen to also be compatible with the Sparkfun WROOM dev board as well.

 ## Pictures